Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-\textbf{Comparison with static CCs.} Here we compare the results of our dynamic analysis with those obtained with static analyses on the same dataset. \citet{nizzoli2021coordinated} found 7 static CCs in this dataset.
-Figure~\ref{fig:static-vs-dynamic} presents a heatmap of the overlap between the static CCs (\textit{y} axis) discussed by~\citet{nizzoli2021coordinated} and~\citet{hristakieva2022spread}, and the dynamic ones (\textit{x} axis) found with our method.
+Here we compare the results of our dynamic analyses with those obtained with static analyses on each dataset.
+Previous studies~\mbox{\cite{nizzoli2021coordinated}} found 7 static CCs in the UK 2019 dataset, while we found 10 static CCs in the USA 2020 dataset.
+Figure~\mbox{\ref{fig:static-vs-dynamic}} presents a heatmap of the overlap between the static CCs (\textit{y} axis) and the dynamic ones (\textit{x} axis) found with our method for each dataset.
 In figure the overlap expresses the fraction of users from a static CC that are members of a dynamic one.
 As shown, there is overall a very good match between static and dynamic CCs.
-On one hand indeed, 5 out of 7 static CCs have overlap $> 60\%$ with a dynamic CC.
-This finding supports the accuracy and representativeness of our dynamic analysis.
-On the other hand however, the \texttt{CON}, \texttt{LCH} (a small community of activists protesting against an unfair taxation), and \texttt{LAB} static CCs were split into multiple dynamic communities.
-However, the results in Figure~\ref{fig:hashtag-trends} show that each dynamic CC had distinctive temporal behaviors.
+Specifically, 5 out of 7 and 9 out of 10 static CCs have overlap $> 60\%$ with a dynamic CC, for UK 2019 and USA 2020, respectively.
+This result supports the consistency between static and dynamic analyses.
+Nonetheless, some static communities from each dataset were split into multiple dynamic communities.
+For UK 2019, the \texttt{CON}, \texttt{LCH} (a small community of activists protesting against an unfair taxation), and \texttt{LAB} static CCs were split, whereas for USA 2020 this occurred to \texttt{EFC}.
+The results of the dynamic analyses are confirmed by the analysis of the temporal behaviors of these CCs (See \textit{Supporting Figure}~S1).
 As an example, users of the \texttt{LAB} static CC belong to the \texttt{LAB1}, \texttt{LAB2}, and \texttt{RCH} dynamic CCs, which all exhibit overall similar but temporally different behaviors.
-To this regard, the larger number of CCs found with the dynamic analysis are due to the better modeling of the temporal dimension, which in turn allows identifying behavioral differences that weren't observable with static analyses.
+To this regard, the larger number of CCs found with the dynamic analysis are due to the better modeling of the temporal dimension, which allows identifying behavioral differences that were not observable with static analyses.